-Streams are stored in a stream depot, which is displayed in P4V like this: Server depot.
+Streams are stored in a stream depot, which is displayed in P4V like this: Stream to a "classic" Helix Server depot.
 You can add streams depots through P4Admin or the P4 command-line client.

-For more information, see "Setting up streams" on page 125.
+For more information, see "Setting up streams" on page 124.